jobehi/isThisTechDead/README.md

 ## License

-This project is licensed under the [Elastic License 2.0 (Modified)](./LICENSE), because even our licensing is slightly unconventional.
+This project is licensed under the [MIT](./LICENSE).
+License.
+Use it, abuse it, but don't blame us when your tech stack dies a slow, painful death.

 ## Security